bluejekyll/jaffi/README.md

 ## Getting started

 The Jaffi library will scan class files based on the configuration parameters specified.
-There are some defitioncies, currently only unzipped classpaths are supported, i.e. if there jars in the classpath the build will fail.
+There are some deficiencies, currently only unzipped classpaths are supported, i.e. if there jars in the classpath the build will fail.

 To use the library, this hasn't been published to Crates.io yet, you will need to add dependencies like this to your Cargo.toml: